robotframework/SeleniumLibrary/docs/SeleniumLibrary-3.0.0.rst

 to install exactly this version.
 Alternatively you can download the source distribution from PyPI_ and install it manually.

-SeleniumLibrary 3.0.0 was released on Thursday December 1, 2017.
+SeleniumLibrary 3.0.0 was released on Friday December 1, 2017.

 .. _Robot Framework: http://robotframework.org
 .. _SeleniumLibrary: https://github.com/robotframework/SeleniumLibrary